Ace Frehley (album)

-Ace Frehley is the first solo studio album by American guitarist Ace Frehley (formerly of Kiss).
-It was released by Casablanca Records on September 18, 1978.
-It was one of four albums released by all Kiss members as solo albums.
+Ace Frehley is the first solo album by American guitarist and former Kiss member Ace Frehley, released on September 18, 1978, by Casablanca Records.
+It was one of four albums released by each separate Kiss member as a solo act, but yet still under the Kiss label, coming out alongside Peter Criss, Paul Stanley, and Gene Simmons.

+Ace Frehley contains the cover hit single "New York Groove", which was written by Russ Ballard and recorded by Hello in 1975.
+The song would prove to be a major hit for Frehley and boosted sales for its parent album.
+The album would also prove to be the most successful of the four Kiss solo albums.

 Background

 The album was produced by Frehley and Eddie Kramer.
 It featured Anton Fig on drums.
-He later performed session work on the Kiss albums Dynasty and Unmasked, and became a member of Ace Frehley's band Frehley's Comet.
+He later performed session work on the Kiss albums Dynasty and Unmasked, and later became a member of Ace Frehley's band Frehley's Comet.
 Fig and Will Lee, who played bass on three of the album's tracks, later gained prominence as members of the World's Most Dangerous Band and the CBS Orchestra along with Paul Shaffer on Late Night with David Letterman and Late Show with David Letterman.
 In an interview with Loudwire, Frehley stated that some of the songs from his solo album were originally slated for the fifth Kiss album, Rock and Roll Over.
+In an interview with Ultimate Guitar, Frehley also recalled being inspired by an incident at a band business meeting before work began on his solo album: "I remember Paul and Gene made a statement to me in front of everybody that was kind of a dig.
+They said, 'Oh Ace, by the way – if you need any help on your record, don't hesitate to call us.'
+In the back of my mind, I'm saying, 'I don't need their help.'"